r3k4t/torexitnode/README.md

 <h6>Author : RKT</h6>

-Torexitnode is a tor network program.Its build on python program.It can help to identify exit node/bad relay  from tor network.
+Torexitnode is a tor network tool.Its build on python program.It can help to identify exit node/bad relay  from tor network.

 ### Setup[PIP MODULE] ###